How do you drive an electric car?

 Drive sensibly

-You already know that driving fast, being hard on the brakes and flooring the throttle can negatively impact the fuel economy of a combustion car.
-The same is true of an electric one.
+You already know that driving fast, being hard on the brakes and flooring the throttle when you accelerate can negatively impact the fuel economy of a combustion car.
+The same is true for an electric one.

 We suggest a steady approach, reading the road ahead and taking it easy on the accelerator pedal.
 You don’t need to drive slowly, but careful and considered progress will be rewarded with a longer range – and less time and money spent on charging.